-Habitat—An area where environmental conditions and resources are sufficient to allow for the survival and reproduction of a species.
-Resources include food, water and cover, while other conditions include climate and the presence of competitors, disease or predators.
+Habitat—Is an area where environmental conditions and resources are sufficient to allow for the survival and reproduction of a species.
+Resources include food, water, and cover, while other conditions include climate and the presence of competitors, disease, or predators.
 Habitats vary in size, degree of isolation, availability of food and shelter, and level of disturbance.

-Habitat management efforts typically focus on wildlife species that are more specialized in their habitat uses such as pheasants, quail or turkey.
+Habitat management efforts typically focus on wildlife species that are more specialized in their habitat uses, such as pheasants, quail, and turkey.
 However, managing such habitat areas often benefits deer.

 Deer are generalists and have adapted well to the Illinois landscape of mixed agriculture, forest, and urban habitats.

-Habitats are part of a larger ecosystem where living organisms interact with the physical environment, including energy flow and nutrient cycling.
+Habitats are part of an ecosystem involving energy flow and nutrient cycling where living organisms interact with the physical environment.
 An ecosystem can support a limited number of individuals of a given species.

 Balance in an ecosystem means that normal competition exists between individuals as well as between species, particularly those that have similar requirements.
 For example, mice, chipmunks, and tree squirrels compete with deer for the available acorn crop.

-In addition, a balanced ecosystem contains species that do not continuously overburden the supply of food or necessary cover.
+In addition, a balanced ecosystem contains species that do not continually overburden the supply of food or necessary cover.